ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ![](images/ha-dc1.png)

 The above diagram is using Kafka MirroeMaker with a master to slave deployment.
 Within the data center 2, the brokers are here to manage the topics and event.
-As there is no consumers running nothing happen.
+When there is no consumer running, nothing happen.
 Consumers and producers can be started when DC1 fails.
-In fact we could have consumer within the DC2 processing topics to manage a readonly model, keeping in memory their projection view, as presented in the CQRS pattern.
+In fact, we could have consumers within the DC2 processing topics to manage a readonly model, keeping in memory their projection view, as presented in the CQRS pattern.

 The second solution is to use one mirror maker in each site, for each topic.
 This is an active - actice topology: consumers and producers are on both sites.
+But to avoid infinite loop, we need to use naming convention for the topic, or only produce in the cluster of the main topic.
+Consumers consume from the replicated topic.

-But to avoid infinite loop, When you want to deploy solution that spreads over multiple regions to support global streaming, you need to address challenges like:
+When you want to deploy solution that spreads over multiple regions to support global streaming, you need to address challenges like:

 * How do you make data available to applications across multiple data centers?
 * How to serve data closer to the geography?
 * How to be compliant on regulations, like GDPR?
 * How to address no duplication of records?

 ### Solution considerations